MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

 ## Update Windows Preinstallation Environment (WinPE)

 The Windows Preinstallation Environment (WinPE) is contained within ```boot.wim``` on the original installation media under the ```\sources``` folder.
-In this section we will walk through the process of updating the ```boot.wim``` with the latest cumulative servicing update as well as incorporate 3rd party drivers if needed into the WinPE environment using the [Media Servicing Environment](#prepare-media-servicing-environment) setup earlier.
+In this section, we'll walk through the process of updating the ```boot.wim``` with the latest cumulative servicing update and incorporate third party drivers if needed into the WinPE environment using the [Media Servicing Environment](#prepare-media-servicing-environment) set up earlier.

 ### Prerequisites for Updating WinPE